tchamberlin/crontracker/README.md

 # `crontracker`

-Super simple version control for crontabs
+Super simple version control for crontabs.
+Every time your crontab changes, you will be alerted with an email containing the diff.
+Changes are stored in a git repository at a location of your choosing.

 ## Install